karlhulme/sengi/workspaces/sengi-engine/readme.md

 queryDocuments | `props: QueryDocumentsProps` | Queries for all documents of a specified doc type.
 Returns `{ deprecations, docs }`. replaceDocument | `props: ReplaceDocumentProps` | Replaces (or inserts) a document, without using the doc type constructor.
 Returns `{ isNew }`.

-The properties `isNew`, `isDeleted` and `isUpdated` are booleans.
+For the document-centric methods The properties `isNew`, `isDeleted` and `isUpdated` are booleans.

-The property `deprecations` is an object that contains a key for each field that was requested and is also deprecated.
+For the query-centric methods the property `deprecations` is an object that contains a key for each field that was requested and is also deprecated.
 The value is a comment describing the reason for the deprecation and/or the fields to request instead.

-The `docs` property is an array of `Doc` objects.
+For they query-centric methods the `docs` property is an array of `Doc` objects.
 The objects will only contain the requested fields.

 ## Development